RocketMan/zookeeper/README.md

 * PHP 7.2.5 or later with MySQL PDO driver
 * MySQL/MariaDB

-It is recommended to use PHP 8.2, as older versions have reached EOL and may be deprecated for use with Zookeeper Online in the future.
+It is recommended to use PHP 8.2 or later, as older versions have reached EOL and may be deprecated for use with Zookeeper Online in the future.

 ### Getting Started